 Tesco on-line and the local butcher, Dewi James (tel 01239 710519) will deliver to the mill & a fish van visits Godremamog Mill on Tuesdays but no other delivery facilities are available.
-Internet connection is available at the Villa.
+Internet connectivity is available at the mill.

 Arrival & Car Parking

 - The mill has its own large car park at the top of the drive, with plenty of spaces for all guests.

 - Both of these car parks are gravelled.

 - No charges are made for parking.

 - The drive is approximately 100 meters long.
 It is also gravelled.

 - Please note that the outside of the mill is lit until midnight but a torch would still be useful.

 - Guests can drive right up to the porch at the entrance of the mill.
 Passengers can disembark there and luggage can be dropped off.
 Most guests park in the car park at the top of the drive but disabled parking in the smaller car park can be arranged on request.

 There is a porch at the entrance to the mill.
 The gravel goes right up to the threshold.
 The porch is 4 meters long and 190 cms wide, with a bench seat and console table along one side and book shelves on the other.
 There is slip resistant vinyl flooring in a brown tiling pattern.
 It is lit at night.

 Main Entrance & Communal Areas